unicorn-com/uu_gateway_modevasiveg01/SOURCES/README.md

 </IfModule>
 ```

-evasive can be used configured per-directory and per-virtualhost
+evasive can be used configured per-directory, per-virtualhost, and per-location
 ```
 <Directory /var/www/html>
 	DOSEnabled off